 What Is a Table Saw Used For?

-Table saws cut large quantities of wood, and work best when chopping sheet material or making rip-cuts.
-They are versatile and can cut crosscuts, limited miter cuts, and straight cuts.
+Table saws can cut large pieces of wood quickly, and are ideal for slicing sheet material or making rip-cuts.
+Despite having a fixed blade, they are also versatile and can make crosscuts, limited miter cuts, and straight cuts.

 Types of Table Saw